 So, what happened to the American left?
 What has made it into basically a fake left with nothing going for it but cheap identity politics and authoritarian urges?

 A lot of people are asking these questions, because in fact none of it makes much sense.
 Until you look at where our left came from.
 Then it makes all too much sense.
 Pathetic, ridiculous sense.

 Our current left was born (stillborn I’d say) from the convergence of two trends.
 It's crucial to look at them both in tandem as a kind of historical ONE-TWO punch.
 As follows:

 1) In the middle of the 20th century, Marxist thinkers hatched a strategy called "the long march through the institutions".
 We in America are now seeing something like the belated results of this strategy.

-This, in short, is how our professoriat and all the media shills that echo it came to abandon economics as the basis of its progressivism.
+This, in short, is how our professoriat and all the media shills who now echo it came to abandon economics as the basis of their progressivism.
 In the US, the shift in academic focus slowly shifted the whole idea of what it means to be "left-wing".
 Basic bread-and-butter issues became secondary to sexual/racial politics.

 Then this deeply entrenched new “leftism” met up with a parallel development occurring in the Democratic Party, as follows.

 2) The Democratic Leadership Council, created in the mid-1980s by Bill Clinton and cronies, pushed the party toward an explicit embrace of big business.
 In my view, the DLC was the beginning of the end of the Democratic Party as a party of working people, though sadly it has taken decades for the American working class to realize just how badly they've been sold out.

 The DLC is the origin of what we see today: a Democratic Party just as beholden to Wall Street and corporate CEOs as the old GOP ever was.